4-Day school week: Will it happen?

-The world is on its head, last week's conversation was around fines for taking children out of school, this week it’s all about just 4-days in school.
+The world is on its head, with conversations around a potential teacher strike, (opens in new tab) fines for taking children out of school, this week it’s all about just 4-days in school.

 Parenting expert Kirsty Ketley (opens in new tab) says; "A 4-day school week in theory sounds lovely but not at all practical."